 This allows you to find nearly any car of your choice and purchase it for a discounted price.
 In fact, I have a 2017 BMW M4 pulled up right now that has the front part of the car totaled.
 This car can still drive and only has a little over 20,000 miles, but it is being sold at half of the market price.

-As you can see there is a ton of money to be made in this process, which is exactly what we will be discussing next.
+As you can see, there is a ton of money to be made in this process, which is exactly what we will be discussing next.
 So whether you know a lot about cars and can fix them up yourself, or you just want to pay someone else to take care of it for you, there is a ton of money to be made here.

 How To Make Money Salvaging Cars and Trucks

-Either way the classic saying, one man’s trash is another man’s treasure, certainly holds true in this case.
+Either way the classic saying: one man’s trash is another man’s treasure, certainly holds true in this case.
 From the earlier example you can see that by purchasing these cars that are often deemed beyond repair, you can almost double the value of the car.

 Again there are two ways going about this, and we will first discuss the best way to maximize your profits.
 This is none other than doing the repairs yourself and doing things the hard way.

-Remember people are lazy, but that doesn’t mean that you have to be lazy too.
-However this method does depend a lot on how much free time you have on your hands.
+However, this method does depend a lot on how much free time you have on your hands.
 So for those that are already busy with another job or don’t like to work on cars in their free time, this might not be the best option for you.

 Although it can be a cool way to learn and develop a new hobby!
 If you can take these cars that are absolutely totaled and make them run again, then you should never have to put your car in a shop again.